Dental Fillings: What They Are and What They Are For

 When to get checked

-Tooth pain, a broken tooth, a loose or broken filling, swelling, or a spot you think may be decay should be checked by a dentist.
+Arrange professional evaluation for new or worsening tooth pain, swelling, a broken tooth, a loose or broken filling, pain when biting, or a spot or change you are concerned about.
+Seek prompt dental or medical help for rapidly increasing swelling, trouble breathing or swallowing, heavy bleeding, or significant facial injury.
 The safest role for an article like this is to explain the vocabulary, not to diagnose the tooth.

 Takeaway